GravitationalWave/credit_card_support/README.md

 -----

 Has
-* Localition support
-* Has validations supports
+* Internationalization and localization support for validations
 * At the moment knows AMEX, DinersClub, Discover, Enroute, Maestro, MasterCard, JCB, Solo, VISA (if you need more, create an issue and request it :)